The Secret (treasure hunt)

 The Secret is a treasure hunt created by Byron Preiss.
 The hunt involves a search for twelve treasure boxes, the clues to which were provided in a book written by Preiss in 1982, also called The Secret.
 These boxes were buried at secret locations in cities across the United States and Canada that symbolically represent events and peoples that played significant roles in North American history.
-Anyone who uncovered one of the treasure boxes was entitled to exchange it with Preiss for a precious gem; after Preiss died in 2005, his estate assumed the responsibility of honoring the terms of the treasure hunt.
-As of 2023, only three of the twelve boxes have been found.
+Anyone who uncovered one of the treasure boxes was entitled to exchange it with Preiss for a precious gem.

+Preiss died in a car accident in 2005.
+His estate assumed the responsibility of honoring the terms of the treasure hunt.
+As of 2024, only three of the twelve boxes have been found.
 Preiss kept no record of the treasure boxes' exact locations before his death, leaving it a possibility that the remaining boxes may never be recovered.

 Book

 Clues for where the treasures were buried are provided in a puzzle book named The Secret produced by Byron Preiss and first published by Bantam in 1982.
 The book was authored by Sean Kelly and Ted Mann and illustrated by John Jude Palencar, John Pierard, and Overton Loyd; JoEllen Trilling, Ben Asen, and Alex Jay also contributed to the book.
 A Japanese version was published in 1983, and the English version was re-issued in 2014.
 The book contains 12 images and 12 verses; an image must be linked to a verse, with the information they contain used to locate a buried "treasure casque".